cotarr/irc-hybrid-client-dev-tools/debug/README.md

 drwxr-xr-x  5 user user 4096 Jan 23 09:52 irc-hybrid-client-dev-tools
 ```

+Since the debug scripts are in an alternate folder location, a symbolic link inside the irc-hybrid-client repository is needed to make the remote /debug/ folder visible inside the irc-hybrid-client repository folder.

 Example commands to install both repositories and create symlink:

 ```bash
 # Clone GitHub repositories.
 git clone https://github.com/cotarr/irc-hybrid-client.git
 git clone https://github.com/cotarr/irc-hybrid-client-dev-tools.git

 cd irc-hybrid-client

 # install dependencies
 npm install

 # Create symbolic link from irc-hybrid-client repository to the testing folder
 ln -s ../irc-hybrid-client-dev-tools/debug debug
 ```

 ## Configure irc-hybrid-client .env file for testing

+A private development IRC server is recommended to avoid k-line from tests.
+The irc-hybrid-client was written using the "ngircd" Debian apt repository.
+If possible, an isolated virtual machine is preferred where the VM contains both the test instance of the IRC server and the irc-hybric-client web server.

+Install the irc-hybrid-client web server in accordance with the Installation Instructions in the irc-hybrid-client /docs/ folder.

+Configure irc-hybrid-client .env file for testing

 - For testing, the irc-hybrid-client configuration must use the ".env file" (Not the legacy "credentials.js" file)
 - In the base folder of the irc-hybrid-client repository, create a new .env file.